aave/aave-utilities/README.md

 The `@aave/contract-helpers` and `@aave/math-utils` packages are utilities to fetch and format smart contract data respectively.
-This section will guide you to setup and use these packages to query Aave Protocol data.
+This section will guide you on how to setup and use these packages to query Aave Protocol data.

 <br />